budivoogt/recipe_tracker/notes.md

 # Progress report

+## 2023-10-21

+Studied Supabase authentication and Sveltekit Routing today.

+I want to experiment with routing using /login, /signup and /logout pages.

+Separately going to set up a Svelte store for the Supabase client so that I can more easily use it inside components.
+This will be the easiest way to maximize Svelte's composability.

 ## 2023-10-20

 Struggling to understand the difference between the server- and client-side loading functions and how to access the data.
 I have experimented with creating a writable User store, which doesn't appear to be working even though I'm successfully logged in.
 Reason may be that it's not initiating properly and only triggering on a re-load.
 Need to investigate.